zcwang/CarND-LaneLines-P1/writeup.md

 Step-4.
 Call hough algorithm to detect lines in the image from step3 via cv2.HoughLinesP().

 Step-5.
-Combine detected/colored lines into the origin image (via cv2.addWeighted()) to get the final image in which there is a lane line.
+Combine detected/colored lines into the origin image (via cv2.addWeighted()) to get the final image with lane lines.

 BTW, still have been thinking on cv2.line() to improve draw_lines function.